-An area of focus for completion of the Classroom-Based Assessment is the development of a student's research skills.
-Once the student and teacher have decided which approach, they wish to pursue to explore a controlled system, students should define their idea(s) by brainstorming key words, phrases and other pieces of information that will assist their research.
+An area of focus for completion of the Classroom-Based Assessment is developing a student's research skills.
+Once the students and teacher have decided on an application of engineering to explore, students should define their idea(s) by brainstorming key words, phrases and other pieces of information that will assist their research.
 Each student will be required to gather data and information from different sources to research their project.
 Each individual student must conduct their own research using some field (primary) research and/or some desk (secondary) research.
 Appendix A offers some possible headings students may include in their learning log.
 It is important that each student records the source(s) of all the information gathered in order to assess its reliability and quality, and to ensure that the sources used can be referenced in the task.
 They should be encouraged to search effectively, evaluate and synthesise material.
-A sample of possible controlled systems can be found below.
+The chosen topic for research can be framed in questions or statements that is of interest to the student.
+A sample of possible of topics can be found below.